List of Mobile Suit Gundam: The Witch from Mercury characters: Grassley House

-A second-year mobile suit pilot in Grassley House who's very popular with boys.
+A second-year mobile suit pilot in Grassley House who is very popular with boys.
 She develops a rivalry with Lilique after one of her "back-up boyfriends" ask the latter out.
 During the Rumble Ring Incident, she pilots the CFP-010 Heindree, the main mass-production unit of Grassley Defense Systems, along with Sabina Fardin.

 Benerit Group

-The Benerit Group (ベネリットグループ, Beneritto Gurūpu) is a Mega-Cooperation Milltary major business conglomerate of 157 corporations in mobile suit manufacturing led by CEO Delling Rembran.
+The Benerit Group (ベネリットグループ, Beneritto Gurūpu) is a Mega-Cooperation Military major business conglomerate of 157 corporations in mobile suit manufacturing led by CEO Delling Rembran.
 They are the leader in mobile suit industry, making them the most powerful corporations throughout known space who also wields much authority on Earth.
 However, for much of that authority, they oppress Earthians, deploying their personal mobile suits to disrupt protests of said Earthians against exploitations by Spacians.

 Cathedra

 One organization under the umbrella of protection the Mobile Suit Development Council.